 The Greens are the only party that continues to speak up about the harms of pokies.
 When the government required the Greens vote on gambling legislation, we negotiated to secure stronger bans on ATMs in pokies venues from 2012, which significantly cut gambling losses.

 The Greens believe government investments should be ethical.
-In 2013 we launched a campaign to pressure the Victorian Funds Management Corporation, which manages the Victoran Government’s investments, into divesting $200 million dollars from the tobacco industry.
-Coordinating with medical leaders like QUIT and Oncologist Dr Bronwyn King, we exposed the issue in the media and when we introduced legislation 2014, the VFMC made a hasty announcement for change and divested our public finances from tobacco.
+In 2013 we pressured the Victorian Funds Management Corporation, which manages the Victorian Government’s investments, into divesting $200 million dollars from the tobacco industry.

 The Greens, together with the local community, have campaigned strongly to get dirty diesel trucks off local streets in the inner west of Melbourne, and to connect the Port of Melbourne with rail for moving freight.
-We’ve protested on the streets, pressured the government in parliament, and we supported and influenced a Parliamentary Inquiry into the lease of the Port, including sitting on the inquiry committee, which recommended that rail be connected to the Port.
-Thanks to this pressure, the government announced curfews for container trucks on some residential streets, and made connecting the Port to rail for moving freight part of the lease requirements.
+Thanks to this pressure, the government announced curfews for container trucks on some residential streets, and made connecting the port to rail for moving freight part of the port lease requirements.

 The Greens have pushed to ensure our kids have the schools they need to get a quality education.
-We have successfully campaigned with the community for new schools to be established in growth areas of Prahran, with a new high school opening in 2019, and the Docklands, with a new primary school starting in 2021.
-These wins were achieved by our Lower House Members for Prahran and Melbourne who raised the issue in parliament, supported the community, joined community events and got media attention for the issue.
+The Greens MPs for Prahran and Melbourne successfully campaigned with the community for new schools to be established in Prahran and the Docklands.